CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

     ![](../Images/hyb-ex6-g42.png)

-### Exercise 2: File Integrity Monitoring
+### Task 2: File Integrity Monitoring

 File integrity monitoring (FIM), also known as change monitoring, examines operating system files, Windows registries, application software, Linux system files, and more.
 It detects and reports changes that might indicate an attack.

-In this exercise, you will be working with the file integrity monitoring under workload protection in Microsft defender for cloud.
+In this task, you will be working with the file integrity monitoring under workload protection in Microsft defender for cloud.

 It maps the current state of these items with the state during the previous scan and alerts you if any suspicious modifications have been made.
 To enable FIM, follow the instructions below: